 Because in vivo fertilization is, for all practical matters, the same as insemination by copulation, there are no ethical concerns regarding the abandonment of an already conceived human being.

 In vitro fertilization does present enormous ethical concerns because actual fertilization occurs outside of the female’s reproductive tract where multiple fertilized eggs (human beings) are created.
 If every one of these new human lives were introduced into the uterus, there would be no concern, assuming no more are introduced than can be carried to term by the mother.
 But this is often not the case.
-The ones that are not chosen, for any number of reasons, are usually frozen for later use or destroyed.
+The ones not chosen, for any number of reasons, are usually frozen for later use or destroyed.
 Eventually, even the frozen embryos will be killed if not implanted.

 There are millions of frozen human beings in stasis right now.
 As I have stated many times, life begins at fertilization.
 This is a scientific fact and plain common sense.
 Your eye color, hair color, sex, facial features, and every other imaginable trait is determined at the very instant the male and female haploid gametes fuse.
 You are who you will be at the exact moment this bio-chemical reaction occurs binding each set of 23 chromosomes into the 46 chromosomes required for human life.